theycallmeswift/forgery/README.md

-# Factophobe
+# Forgery

-Factophobe is a JSON fixtures library for Node.js.
+Forgery is a set of testing tools for Node.js and client-side MVC applications.
 Specifically it's designed to integrate well with popular testing frameworks like:

  - [Cucumber.js](https://github.com/cucumber/cucumber-js)
  - [Jasmine-Node](https://github.com/mhevery/jasmine-node)